 What Happens In Therapy?

 Talk.
 Talking is a healthy way to express feelings.
-When kids put feelings into words instead of actions, they can act their best.
+When your child puts feelings into words instead of actions, they can act their best.

 Do activities.
-Therapists use activities to teach about feelings and coping skills.
-They may have kids draw or play as a way to learn.
+Your therapist may use activities to teach your child about feelings and coping skills.
+This could include drawing or playing as a way to learn.

 Practice new skills.
-Therapists help kids practice what they learn.
-They might play games where kids need to wait their turn, use self-control, be patient, follow directions, listen, share, try again, or deal with losing.
+Your therapist will help your child practice what they learn.
+This is often accomplished through playing games where kids need to wait their turn, use self-control, be patient, follow directions, listen, share, and try again.

 Solve problems.
-With older kids, therapists ask how problems effect them at home, at school.
-They talk over how to solve these problems.
+With older children, your therapist will ask how problems effect them at home and at school.
+Together, they’ll talk over how to solve these problems.